 The New Harrow Local Plan 2021-2041

 The London Borough of Harrow is producing a new Local Plan which will guide development in the borough between 2021-2041.
-The Council is now consulting on the new Local Plan - Proposed Submission (Regulation 19) version.
-The consultation runs for six weeks from 12:00pm (midday) on Monday 4th November 2024 and ends at 11:59am on Tuesday 17th December 2024.
+The Council is consulted on the new Local Plan - Proposed Submission (Regulation 19) version for six weeks between12:00pm (midday) on Monday 4th November 2024 and 11:59am on Tuesday 17th December 2024.

 The London Borough of Harrow is producing a new Local Plan which will guide development in the borough between 2021-2041.
 We want to hear from people who live, work and have an interest in the borough.
 The Local Plan is crucial to shaping the council’s approach to housing needs, the local economy, sustainability, health, inequality, and protecting the suburban character of our Borough.
 We encourage everyone to have their say on the issues that matter most.